THE SILENT SABOTEUR: HOW ANGER AFFECTS YOUR HEALTH AND WAYS TO CONTROL IT

 In the long run, chronic anger is known to heighten the risk for hypertension and cardiovascular disease.
 In those with pre-existing heart conditions, extreme outbursts of anger are capable of triggering a heart attack or stroke.
 While not directly connected across studies, those with chronic anger issues are likely to experience more intense outbursts than the average person, supporting the link between anger and increased mortality risk.

-Women and those without comorbid conditions may be less susceptible to acquiring anger issues.
+Anyone, regardless of gender or health status, can experience anger issues.
+However, the expression of anger and its impact on cardiovascular health may vary between individuals.
 A large-scale study assessing over 47,000 participants found that of those who experienced anger once or more per week on average, the risk of atrial fibrillation, heart failure, and mortality was greatly increased in men and in those with diabetes.[1]

 Emotional and Mental Well-Being